snotskie/ttrpg/site/src/playing.md

 ### Helping

 Once per roll, whether your own or another character’s, you may Help by spending any number of ① to increase the result of that roll by $+1$ for each ① spent.
-You may only spend ① to Help other characters this way if your character is near enough to them to reasonably assist with the action.
+You may only Help other characters this way if your character is near enough to them to reasonably assist with the action.

+Additionally, once per another character's roll, but not your own, you may Super-Help by spending ⑥ to increase the severity of the outcome to one rank higher than it would have been otherwise, such as from Minor to Medium.
+If the character you are helping is a Defender who lost a contest, then the severity of the outcome decreases instead.

+!!! warning "Rules Note: Super-Help does not Stack and Can be Canceled"
+    If multiple characters Super-Help the same character, then the severity of the outcome is still only increased by one rank.

+    If the Attacker and Defender of a Contest are both Super-Helped, then the two forms of Super-Help cancel each other out, and no change happens to the severity of the outcome.

+!!! warning "Rules Note: Super-Help Can Cause or Prevent Fatality"
+    Because a violent Contest with a Maximum outcome leads to immediate death or grave injuries for the Defender, a Super-Help could be used to *cause* fatality by increasing an violent outcome from Very Major to Maximum.

+    However, a Super-Help could also be used to *prevent* fatality by decreasing a violent outcome from Maximum to Very Major instead, regardless of how much higher the Attacker rolled than the Defender.

 ### Preparedness